This is the Bridgestone E7. It's geared more for distance, specifically for a low piercing trajectory. Let's open up the hood and take a look:

 The E7 is the next generation of the E7+, only the E7 seems even harder to me.
 These balls are multilayer balls that go long and straight.
 The ball is less affected by wind or side spin from your driver.
 The cover is a very durable surlyn.
 This is quite a bit harder then urethane, which is used in the better feeling balls.
 However, it is very long and durable.

-I recommend these balls for higher handicappers that are looking for a good distance ball that will have a piercing trajectory and run like crazy when it hits the ground.
+To summarize, I recommend these balls for higher handicappers that are looking for a good distance ball that will have a piercing trajectory and run like crazy when it hits the ground.
 For a little softer feel, buy the older E7+ ball.
 To me, it's not as "clicky" but still just as long.

 If you want a better feel ball for the money, you can get the Bridgestone E5 (with the aforementioned softer urethane cover) for almost the same price as these E7s.